antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 ##[LLILC](https://github.com/dotnet/llilc) : An LLVM based compiler for dotnet CoreCLR.

-The LLILC project (we pronouce it "lilac") is a new effort started at Microsoft to produce MSIL code generators based on LLVM and targeting the open source dotnet [CoreCLR](https://github.com/dotnet/coreclr).
-We are envisioning using the LLVM infrastructure for a number of senarious, but our first tool is a Just in Time(JIT) compiler for CoreCLR.
+The LLILC project (we pronounce it "lilac") is a new effort started at Microsoft to produce MSIL code generators based on LLVM and targeting the open source dotnet [CoreCLR](https://github.com/dotnet/coreclr).
+We are envisioning using the LLVM infrastructure for a number of scenarios, but our first tool is a Just in Time(JIT) compiler for CoreCLR.
 This new project is being developed on GitHub and you can check it out [here](https://github.com/dotnet/llilc).
 The rest of this post outlines the rational and goals for the project as well as our experience using LLVM.